netfoundry/developer-tools/ansible_collections/netfoundry/platform/README.md

 For more examples please see [the playbook included in the collection](https://github.com/netfoundry/developer-tools/blob/master/ansible_collections/netfoundry/platform/playbooks/example_playbook.yml).
 The default install path for this file is ~/.ansible/collections/ansible_collections/netfoundry/platform/playbooks/example_playbook.yml.

-This collection will be relocated to the new namespace when it becomes available.

-Discover more tools in [the Developer Portal](https://developer.netfoundry.io/).
+Discover more tools in [the Developer Portal](https://developer.netfoundry.io/guides/ansible).